Vdondeti5461/DatabaseProject_CS5040/README.md

 ### To DROP objects - Use the script DROPObjexcts.sql to drop all tables, inserted data, functions, procedures, Triggers, packages, and Indexes.

 We have tested the files in Oracle Live SQL and Apex SQL.
-Below are the details for the same.

 ### Apex_Environment: